USRSE/usrse.github.io/README.md

 ## How do I contribute?

 We encourage the community to contribute to the content of the website.
-To do this: fork the repository, make your proposed changes, test locally (see below), and then create a pull request against `gh-pages`.
+To do this: fork the repository, make your proposed changes, test locally (see below), and then create a pull request against `master`.

 ### 1. How do I update the map?